leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 The flexibility that comes with an internal fleet and the supporting infrastructure lets you schedule deliveries or re-route drivers as soon as orders arrive.

-And with an all-out service dedicated to delivering the best possible solution, you can get a jump on competitors and offer what nobody else is: [customer value](https://hbr.org/2016/08/the-30-things-customers-really-value).
+And with an all-out service dedicated to delivering the best possible solution, you can get a jump on competitors and offer what nobody else is: [**customer value**](https://hbr.org/2016/08/the-30-things-customers-really-value).

 ## Customer-Oriented Service